lingjzhu/charsiu/misc/data.md

 This repository contains phone- and word-level alignments for multiple Mandarin Chinese speech datasets, including MagicData (~755 hours), Aishell-1 (~150 hours), STCMDS (~100 hours), Datatang (~200 hours), THCHS-30 (~30 hours) and PrimeWords (~100 hours).

 ### Textgrids
 You can download all textgrids [here](https://drive.google.com/drive/folders/1IF0WB5-8VXfaENtE4r5rehHHK8YFe61S?usp=sharing).
-The forced alignment was done with [Charsiu Forced Aligner](https://github.com/lingjzhu/charsiu) using model `charsiu/zh_xlsr_fc_10ms`.
+The forced alignment was done with `charsiu_forced_aligner` using model `charsiu/zh_xlsr_fc_10ms`.
 Only Praat textgrid files are distributed.
 Sentences with Englist letters and numbers were all removed.
 Misaligned files were also discarded.

 The grapheme-to-phoneme conversion was done automatically with [`g2pM`](https://github.com/kakaobrain/g2pM).
 ```